We’ve been on this airplane for two and a half years.

 That explained the body bags.

-WHY U STILL HERE?
+WHY U STILL HERE?, we asked.

 DIDN’T GET IT MUST BE IMMUNE